amorist/awesome/README.md

 ## Objective-C

+- [ios-app-signer](https://github.com/DanTheMan827/ios-app-signer) - This is an app for OS X that can (re)sign apps and bundle them into ipa files that are ready to be installed on an iOS device.
 - [ios-deploy](https://github.com/ios-control/ios-deploy) - Install and debug iPhone apps from the command line, without using Xcode
 - [react-native-webview](https://github.com/react-native-community/react-native-webview) - React Native Cross-Platform WebView
 - [EarlGrey](https://github.com/google/EarlGrey) - :tea: iOS UI Automation Test Framework